 Biography

 Osman M. Bakr is a professor in the Material Science and Applied Physics program at KAUST, where he has been a faculty member since 2010.
-He is recognized worldwide for his significant contributions to the field of hybrid organic-inorganic materials, in particular for his work on perovskite and quantum dot materials and their applications in solar cells and optoelectronics.
+Bakr is internationally recognized for significant contributions to hybrid organic–inorganic materials, particularly perovskites and quantum dots and their applications in solar cells and optoelectronics.
+At KAUST, he leads the Functional Nanomaterials Lab, which investigates the physics and chemistry of advanced hybrid materials.

 Research Interests